danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 `>`     |Left is greater than right
 `>=`    |Left is greater than or equal to right
 `=~`    |Left matches regular expression, e.g. [?(@.author =~ /Evelyn.*?/)]

-An expression is considered false if it evaluates to any of the following values:

-- empty array: [],
-- empty object: {},
-- empty string: "",
-- false,
-- null,
-- zero.

-It is considered true if it is not false.

 The ordering operators `>`, `>=`, `<`, `<=` are only valid if both left and right are numbers, or if both left and right are strings.
 Otherwise the item will be excluded from the result set.